Vegan Japanese

 FAQ

-What kind of rice is used with donburi?
+What kind of rice should I use for donburi?

 • A close-up shot of a bowl of katsu curry, showing the contrast between crunchy breaded aubergine cutlets and rich, glossy curry sauce over fluffy rice, with fresh garnishes adding color.